-Leave Newcastle Happy is a highly successful, end of year; clean-up campaign organised and led by Newcastle University Students’ Union and supported by Newcastle University and Newcastle City Council.
+Leave Newcastle Happy is a highly successful, end of year, clean-up campaign organised and led by Newcastle University Students’ Union and supported by Newcastle University and Newcastle City Council.

 The campaign is in response to resident complaints about leftover rubbish from students moving out of their private accommodation, as well as the University and Students’ Union’s commitment to sustainability and recycling.